cfpb/bapital-framework/packages/cf-tables/usage.md

 ## Sortable tables

-The cf-tables module also includes a sortable table utility.
+The bf-tables module also includes a sortable table utility.

 ### Making a table sortable